Table of Contents

-Because it's specifically the telephony signal that interferes with both cell towers and the plane's operation, you can use a configuration of airplane mode that only turns off this signal while leaving the others active.
+Because it's specifically the cellular signal that interferes with both cell towers and the plane's operation, you can use a configuration of airplane mode that only turns off this signal while leaving the others active.
 This means that you can still make use of your phone's Wi-Fi.

 Several airlines offer Wi-Fi on the plane to their passengers.
 This functions like any other public Wi-Fi service, meaning your smartphone can connect to it in the usual way.
 The difference is that the internet connection is provided either by satellite or from the ground by specialized towers that aren't disrupted by the plane's speed and altitude.

 Typically, the airlines offer this Wi-Fi as a paid service.
 But with packages designed for everything from checking your emails to streaming movies, it can be money well spent for a full internet experience.
 These Wi-Fi services are more common on long haul flights than short-haul.
 But it'll likely be those transcontinental trips that will leave you preferring to binge on a series than watching the time.